-When ready to submit, open up a Terminal window and "export" your MySQL database (i.e., save it into a text file) by executing the commands below, inputting crimson when prompted for a password.
-For security, you won't see the password as you type it.
+1. When ready to submit, "export" your MySQL database (i.e., save it into a text file) by executing the commands below, where username is your own username, pasting your MySQL password when prompted for a password.
+(Recall that you can see your MySQL password by clicking the # icon toward CS50 IDE's top-right corner.)
+For security, you won't see the password as you paste it.

 '''

-cd ~/vhosts/pset8
+cd ~/workspace/pset8

-mysqldump -u jharvard -p pset8 > pset8.sql
+mysqldump -u username -p pset8 > pset8.sql

 '''

-''' If you type 1s thereafter, you should see that you have a new file called pset8.sql in ~/vhosts/pset8.
-(If you realize later that you need to make a change to your database and re-export it, you can delete pset8.sql with rm pset8.sql, then reexport as before.)
-Next create a ZIP (i.e., compressed) file containing your entire pset8 directory by executing the below.
-Incidentally, -r means "recursive," which in this case means to ZIP up everything inside of pset8, including any subdirectories (or even subsubdirectories!). '''
+If you type 1s thereafter, you should see that you have a new file called pset8.sql in ~/workspace/pset8.
+(If you realize later that you need to make a change to your database and re-export it, you can delete pset8.sql with rm pset8.sql, then re-export as before.)